srieger1/gns3-proxy/README.md

 `host = 192.168.1.100`

-After you changed the config of the GNS3 backend servers, configure gns3_proxy_config.ini based on your needs and run gns3_proxy.py.
+After you changed the config of the GNS3 backend servers and restarted them, configure gns3_proxy_config.ini based on your needs and run gns3_proxy.py.
 You can then, configure GNS3-GUI to use the proxy as a remote GNS3 server.
 By default, the proxy listens on 0.0.0.0 and TCP port 14080.

 Configuration
 -------------